mrevoke/fluidai/README.md

-# Flutter App Implementation for Fluid AI Interview
+# Flutter App - Fluid AI

-This repository contains my implementation of the Flutter app as part of the technical exercise for Fluid AI.
+This repository contains my implementation of the Flutter App - Fluid AI.
 The goal was to accurately translate the provided screen design into a functional Flutter application.

 ## Features